The Bankrate promise

 - Variable universal life

-Unlike a bank loan, there is no approval process to earn a loan against a life insurance policy.
+Unlike a bank loan, there is generally no approval process to secure a loan against a life insurance policy.
 It may also be possible to take the loan as a cash surrender value line of credit to be drawn from as needed.

-Interest on the loan will begin to accrue immediately, at a rate determined by the insurer which may be lower than the rate a bank would charge.
-In the best-case scenario, the loan repayment will begin immediately, usually monthly.
+Interest on the loan will begin to accrue immediately at a rate determined by the insurer, which may be lower than the rate a bank would charge for a similar loan.
+Loan repayment could begin immediately and is usually divided into monthly payments.

 Frequently asked questions

 Since everyone has unique needs, there is no one-size-fits-all when it comes to life insurance.
-It’s usually a good idea to shop around and speak with a licensed insurance agent to determine the best company and policy.
-These are currently some of the best companies in the industry.
+It’s usually a good idea to shop around and request multiple quotes from several life insurance companies.
+Speaking with a licensed insurance agent or your financial advisor may be able to help you determine the best company and policy for you.